kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

         // Pin the view to the superview make.top.and.left.equalTo(superView).with.insets(padding);

-        // Make the blue square width equal to the pin square make.width.equalTo(self.pinkSquareView);
+        // Make the blue square width equal to the pink square make.width.equalTo(self.pinkSquareView);

         // Pin the blue square right edge to the pink square left edge